Momenwael21/HooBank/README.md

 ## Overview

-HooBank is single page website with a modren UI/UX design about new payment method for hoo bank.
+HooBank is single page website with a modern UI/UX design about new payment method for hoo bank.

 ## Technologies